 - What is the message or lesson of this story?

-- Why do you think the character acted like he/she did?
+- Why do you think the character acted as he/she did?

 - What can you figure out that the author didn’t put in words?
 What clues did you use to figure that out?